opqode/opqode.github.io/article.rst

 * it is easy to consistently change style aspects of a document without manual reworking of the document
-* the document can be published in multiple formats: web, e-book, print, audio and braille for example
+* the document can be published from a single source to multiple formats: web, e-book, print, audio and braille for example
 * the document can be automatically be reformatted to fit different page or screen sizes
 * the document can be translated without the risk of breaking the styling